trustcerts/trustchain-doc/docs/how_to/getting_started.md

 ### Configuration of the shell script

 #### Shell script for validators
 After setting up the .env files the shell scripts have to be configured.
+In the config-example directory there is one directory for every type of node.
+You can find example .bash files for your nodes there.
 The normal input for a validator looks like this:
 ```shell script
 #!/bin/bash
 NODE_PATH=../nodes